andreaestandia/metabarcoding-gt/README.md

-# Metabarcoding of Chick Faecal Samples – Wytham Woods
+# Metabarcoding of great tit chick faecal Samples – Wytham Woods

-This repository contains the pipeline used for metabarcoding analyses of chick faecal samples collected in **Wytham Woods**.
+This repository contains the pipeline used for metabarcoding analyses of great tit chick faecal samples collected in **Wytham Woods**.
 The goal is to characterise diet composition using high-throughput sequencing data and bioinformatic processing via the DADA2 workflow.

 ---